Laura Grindstaff Professor

 I. The Importance of Being Ordinary: Celebrity in the Age of Reality TV

-Reality programming has inexorably altered the landscape of American television over the past decade, ushering in new industrial labor practices, new narrative/textual codes, a heightened interdependence of broadcast and digital platforms, and more “ordinary” forms of celebrity.
-This manuscript focuses on the concept of ordinary celebrity, which derives its claims to “reality” by highlighting the emotional expressiveness of so-called ordinary people and branding this expressiveness as a signifier of genre as a whole.
+Reality programming and the Internet have inexorably altered the media landscape over the past decade, ushering in new industrial labor practices, new narrative/textual codes, a heightened interdependence of broadcast and digital platforms, and more “ordinary” forms of celebrity.
+This manuscript focuses on the concept of ordinary celebrity.
 I tease out the cultural politics of this emergent category both in terms of its performance demands (of what does the performance of ordinariness consist?) and in terms of the broader social forces in which these performances are embedded (the rapid development of new media technologies, a changing industrial context characterized by financial scarcity, and an increased emphasis on performativity and surveillance in everyday life).
 Along the way I grapple with the following questions: What is the relation between “real” and “ordinary” celebrity?
 How does the rise of ordinary celebrity alter traditional class and cultural hierarchies?
-What structural/institutional supports exist to cultivate the emotional/affective displays on which reality TV depends?
+What structural/institutional supports exist to cultivate the emotional/affective displays on which the performance of self depends?
 Why are people interested in, and hailed by, the prospect of achieving ordinary celebrity?
 Is it a form of cultural power or distinction?
 If so, what kind, and for whom?
-In addressing these questions, I position the rise of ordinary celebrity in the context of “self-service television.”
-This refers to reality-based genres which offer celebrity, cafeteria-style, to ordinary people without the bother of extensive training or formal credentials because the pre-conditions of a successful performance are already in place, enabled both by strategically assembled frameworks of action and a surrounding infrastructure – what I call an “emotion economy” -- which cultivates and encourages performativity.
-The research for this manuscript consists of in-depth interviews with selected reality television participants and the founder of the New York Reality TV School (a training program for aspiring reality TV participants) alongside a detailed content analysis of “how to” books, blogs, and instructional videos authored by reality-TV casters targeting the ordinary people seeking to get cast.
+My research explores the meaning and significance of “ordinary celebrity” from the perspective of those involved -- on the TV side, I’ve been interviewing producers, casters, agents, and reality stars, as well as attending auditions and open calls; on the social media side, I’ve been interviewing influencers and fans and attending conventions such as VidCon.

 II.
 Gender, Sport, and Spectacle: Cheerleading in American Culture (with Emily West, U-Mass Amherst)